wasim-ullah/wasim-blog/content/blog/growth-hacking-sharks.md

 ![Growth Hacking As It Was Done By Sharks](/images/growthhackingexamples.png)

-These are the list of take-aways from the early growth hacking techniques.
+These are the list of takeaways from the early growth hacking techniques.

 ## Dropbox
 Dropbox offered 250mb of extra storage space to any user who invited a friend — if said friend created an account.
 This incentive got the signups to soar by 60% almost overnight.
 Each new user cost Dropbox only 500mb of disk space.
 Talk about a low cost of acquisition!